 - Describe the historical development of social policy in Canada.

 - Identify factors related to structural disadvantage in Canada, and their impact with respect to particular groups.

 - Appreciate the complex history of federal policy in Canada with respect to social policy and immigration, and the contemporary challenges.

 - Provide a reasoned assessment of the Canadian experiment with multiculturalism.

 - Describe factors that significantly influence policy development in Canada such as the economy, the media, political structures and ideology.

 - Assess your own theoretical and ideological standpoint with respect to contemporary social issues.

-- Identify and discuss specific social (welfare) policies and programs as they impact the lives of people who live in poverty, including women and Aboriginal Canadians.
+- Identify and discuss specific social (welfare) policies and programs as they impact the lives of people who live in poverty, including women and Indigenous peoples.

 - Think critically about contemporary policy issues and develop and apply skills for analyzing social policies.

 - Appreciate the historical complexities of Canadian social, economic and political problems, and discuss controversial topics relating to the same with tact and respect.

 Permission of Program Coordinator.
 Please call 250-721-7589 for more information.